mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 ## Logical Coupling: the parts of the system that always change together

-When two entities always change together, even if there is no explicit dependency between them, we call that between them there is logical coupling.
+When two entities *frequently* change together, even if there is no explicit dependency between them, we call that between them there is **logical coupling**.

 This information can be inferred from the version control.
 The concept was introduced in 1998 in [a paper](https://plg.uwaterloo.ca/~migod/846/papers/gall-coupling.pdf) by Gall et al. has become quite popular in the meantime.
 Adam Tornhill has a tool that computes it and wrote a book about many of the concepts discussed in this course.
 Other tools that compute it exist.